-The Council reports deferred revenues on both the Statement of Net Position (government-wide) and the Balance Sheet (fund financial statements).
-Deferred revenues arise when the Council receives resources before it has a legal claim to them, as when monies are received before the occurrence of qualifying expenditures.
-In subsequent periods, when the Council has a legal claim to the resources, the liability for deferred revenue is removed from the Statement of Net Position and the Fund Balance Sheet, whichever the case might be, and the revenue is recognized.
-Deferred revenue at June 30, 2023 was \$0.
+The Council reports deferred revenues on both the Statement of Net position (government-wide) and the Balance Sheet (fund financial statements).
+Deferred revenues arise when the Council receives resources before it has a legal claim to them, as when grant monies are received before the occurrence of qualifying expenditures.
+In subsequent periods, when the Council has a legal claim to the resources, the liability for deferred revenue is removed from the Statement of Net position and the Fund Balance Sheet, whichever the case might be, and the revenue is recognized.
+The Council did not have any deferred revenue at year end.

-O. Net Position in the Government-wide Financial Statements
+O. Net position in the Government-wide Financial Statements

-In the government-wide Statement of Net Position, the Net Position amounts are classified and displayed in three components:
+In the government-wide Statement of Net position, the Net Asset amounts is classified and displayed in three components:

-- Invested in capital assets This component consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those capital assets.
-At year-end the Council did not have any borrowings that were related to capital assets. - Restricted net position This component consists of net positions with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - Unrestricted net position This component consists of all other net positions that do not meet the definition of "restricted" or "invested in capital assets."
+- Invested in capital assets This component consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those capital assets. - Restricted net position This component consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - Unrestricted net position This component consists of all other net position that do not meet the definition of "restricted" or "invested in capital assets."